 The ambience is not just the hardy German cuisine or European splendor, but the people who are so welcoming to the participants of SRIMF and to their music.
 Concerts are typically packed, with an average of 800 people in the Final Orchestra Concert each year.
 The newspapers are very active in writing about the festival and getting the word out there about concerts and stories about individuals performing at the festival from around the globe.

 Mother of SRIMF

 Students will get to know Christl Pelikan-Geismann, called the "Mother of SRIMF", originally by local newspapers, and then adopted by everyone else.
 Her toil and perseverance are what helps this festival to prosper on the Germany side.

-Students will also get to know Frau Sperber from the Serber Brewery Hotel, where the artist faculty stay, or Frau Eberwein, the owner of Bayerschihof Hotel, where students stay and that houses the restaurant where participants take meals.
-The cultural integration and setting of the Midieval town are what makes SRIMF a prime experience for musical learning and growth.
+Students will also get to know Mrs. Sperber from the Brauerei Gasthof Hotel Sperber-Bräu, where many of the artist faculty stay, or Mrs. Eberwein, the owner of Hotel-Gasthof Bayerischer Hof Hotel, where some faculty and students stay and that houses the restaurant where participants take meals, and Mrs. Lotter, the owner of Hotel-Gasthof Zum Bartl, where many students and faculty stay.
+The cultural integration and setting of the Medieval town are what makes SRIMF a prime experience for musical learning and growth.

 We are looking forward again to host this remarkable Music Festival, with its renowned Music Professors, their Master Class Students and the many Visitors from near and far.
 The Sulzbach-Rosenberg International Music Festival has opened a new chapter in the history of our town and is turning into one of the important music festivals in Germany.
 I am also looking forward to the chance it offers to expand our local tourism industry and to introduce our beautiful Bavarian region to many new visitors.